Elements

 A line is:

-• An infinite number of points
+• A large number of connected points

-• The moving path of a point
+• A moving point

 A shape is:

-• An area created by an enclosing line
+• An area defined by a boundary

 • An area created by color, value or texture